The Last Duel (2021 film): Plot

 The duel begins with Jean and Jacques jousting until both men lose their mounts and fight hand-to-hand.
-Following a lengthy struggle, Jean is stabbed in the groin but eventually manages to pin down Jacques.
+Following a lengthy struggle, Jean is stabbed in the thigh but eventually manages to pin down Jacques.
 He demands that Jacques confess or face damnation, but Jacques claims his innocence.
 Jean then kills him.
 Jean basks in the glory of his victory while Marguerite follows quietly behind.
 Meanwhile, Jacques' body is stripped and hung upside down publicly whilst Pierre looks on.

 An epilogue reveals Jean died fighting in the Crusades while Marguerite continued managing his estate, living in peace for the remainder of her life but never remarrying.